 Intangible assets are valuable resources that belong to your business but, unlike tangible assets, they are not in a physical form.
-They include goodwill, intellectual property, customer relationships, etc.
+Examples include goodwill, intellectual property and customer relationships.

 What are intangible assets?

 The main characteristic of an intangible asset is that it lacks physical substance.
 You cannot touch it or see it.
 They are generally long-term and derive their value from your business' intellectual or legal rights.